jpaulogg/vim-tangram/README.md

 ## Features

 - snippets by file type
-- easy to access when editing another file type (just type subdirectory before)
+- easy to access when editing another file type (just type file tipe as a subdirectory before snippet keyword)
 - completion function that works similar to file completion (will set `completefunc` option)
 - accepts placeholders with vim expression
 - replaces all occurrences of selected placeholder at once